 Here are some key points about cysts.
 More detail and supporting information is in the main article.

-- Cysts are noncancerous and have a sac-like structure that can be filled with fluid, pus, or other gaseous material.
+- Cysts are usually noncancerous and have a sac-like structure that can contain fluid, pus, or gas.

 - Cysts are common and can occur anywhere on the body.